 Anything, really.
 It’s such a versatile side dish.
 I often serve them with one of the following main dishes:

 How to store the leftovers?

 You can keep leftover sauteed green beans in the fridge, in an airtight container, for 3-4 days.
 Reheat the leftovers gently, in the microwave on 50% power.
 They are also good cold!

 - 1 lb. fresh green beans, ends trimmed

 - 1/2 teaspoon celtic sea salt

 - In a large skillet, heat the butter over medium-high heat.

-- When the butter stops foaming, add the green beans.
-Cook, stirring often, about 2 minutes.
+- When the butter stops foaming, add the green beans and salt.
+Cook, stirring often, about 5 minutes.

-- Add the black pepper, garlic and crushed red peppers.
-Continue to cook, stirring often, about 5 more minutes, until beans are tender but not mushy.
+- Add the black pepper, garlic, and crushed red peppers.
+Continue to cook, stirring often, about 5 more minutes, until the beans are tender but not mushy.